metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Required:

-- `component_name` (String) Specifies the name of the cluster component.
+- `component_name` (String) Specifies the name of the Component.

 Optional:

-- `image` (String) Specifies the image to be used for the exec command.
-By default, the image of kubeblocks-datascript is used.
+- `image` (String) Specifies the image to be used to execute scripts.
+By default, the image 'apecloud/kubeblocks-datascript:latest' is used.
-- `script` (List of String) Defines the script to be executed.
+- `script` (List of String) Defines the content of scripts to be executed.
+All scripts specified in this field will be executed in the order they are provided.
+Note: this field cannot be modified once set.
-- `script_from` (Attributes) Defines the script to be executed from a configMap or secret. (see [below for nested schema](#nestedatt--spec--script_spec--script_from))
+- `script_from` (Attributes) Specifies the sources of the scripts to be executed.
+Each script can be imported either from a ConfigMap or a Secret.
+All scripts obtained from the sources specified in this field will be executed after any scripts provided in the 'script' field.
+Execution order: 1.
+Scripts provided in the 'script' field, in the order of the scripts listed.
+2. Scripts imported from ConfigMaps, in the order of the sources listed.
+3. Scripts imported from Secrets, in the order of the sources listed.
+Note: this field cannot be modified once set. (see [below for nested schema](#nestedatt--spec--script_spec--script_from))
 - `secret` (Attributes) Defines the secret to be used to execute the script.
 If not specified, the default cluster root credential secret is used. (see [below for nested schema](#nestedatt--spec--script_spec--secret))
-- `selector` (Attributes) By default, KubeBlocks will execute the script on the primary pod with role=leader.
-Exceptions exist, such as Redis, which does not synchronize account information between primary and secondary.
-In such cases, the script needs to be executed on all pods matching the selector.
-Indicates the components on which the script is executed. (see [below for nested schema](#nestedatt--spec--script_spec--selector))
+- `selector` (Attributes) Specifies the labels used to select the Pods on which the script should be executed.
+By default, the script is executed on the Pod associated with the service named '{clusterName}-{componentName}', which typically routes to the Pod with the primary/leader role.
+However, some Components, such as Redis, do not synchronize account information between primary and secondary Pods.
+In these cases, the script must be executed on all replica Pods matching the selector.
+Note: this field cannot be modified once set. (see [below for nested schema](#nestedatt--spec--script_spec--selector))

 <a id="nestedatt--spec--script_spec--script_from"></a>
 ### Nested Schema for `spec.script_spec.script_from`

 Optional:

-- `config_map_ref` (Attributes List) Specifies the configMap that is to be executed. (see [below for nested schema](#nestedatt--spec--script_spec--script_from--config_map_ref))
+- `config_map_ref` (Attributes List) A list of ConfigMapKeySelector objects, each specifies a ConfigMap and a key containing the script.
+Note: This field cannot be modified once set. (see [below for nested schema](#nestedatt--spec--script_spec--script_from--config_map_ref))
-- `secret_ref` (Attributes List) Specifies the secret that is to be executed. (see [below for nested schema](#nestedatt--spec--script_spec--script_from--secret_ref))
+- `secret_ref` (Attributes List) A list of SecretKeySelector objects, each specifies a Secret and a key containing the script.
+Note: This field cannot be modified once set. (see [below for nested schema](#nestedatt--spec--script_spec--script_from--secret_ref))

 <a id="nestedatt--spec--script_spec--script_from--config_map_ref"></a>
 ### Nested Schema for `spec.script_spec.script_from.config_map_ref`